GlideAngle/CIVL-GAP/README.md

 with source control and related tooling.

 GAP scoring is well documented.
-Currently, the current source format is *.docx and the published format *.pdf, a single file running to about fify pages.
-In it, there many equations and charts lots of description.
+Currently, the current source format is *.docx and the published format *.pdf, a single file running to about fify pages with very many equations and quite a few charts.

 Scoring is not simple.
 Hang-gliding and paragliding are scored similarly but there are quite a few differences.
 Over the years scoring has evolved and it is